 Moderator: Joyce Barnathan, Director, International Center for Journalists

 A complete description of the panel is available below.
+The panel will also be livestreamed.

 Patterns in media coverage about forced migration vary according to the context and target audience, producing divergent storytelling on the same issue and potentially affecting public perception differently.
 The phenomenon of migration, a constant part of human history and development, has become the center of a harsh public debate with severe social and political implications.